27 Jun 2025

 International Symposium

 180 years after the experimental acoustic validation of the Doppler effect with trumpeters on a steam locomotive, the interplay of space, time and the composition of sound continues to occupy the arts and research.
 Alongside the presentation of ‘Sonic Revolutions’, Prof. Bernhard Seeber and Dr Tim Otto Roth invite you to a transdisciplinary symposium on 4 and 5 July, at which international experts from the field of acoustics will explore the phenomenon of moving sound with cultural scientists and artists.
 The symposium will be held in English and will also be broadcast on Zoom.
-The significance of space and movement for sound art will be explored in a public debate (in German) on 4 July at 8pm.
+The significance of space and movement for sound art will be explored in a public debate (in German) on 4 July at 8pm: Curtain up for the loudspeaker!

 “Sonic Revolutions” are a collaboration project between Tim Otto Roth, the Professorship of Audio Information Processing, Prof. Bernhard Seeber, and the TUM Center for Culture and Arts.
 The project is funded by TUM University FoundationDFG, Aventis Foundation and Sparkassenstiftung.
 The symposium is additionally financed by the professorship of Audio Information Processing.